Foster Care Licensing

 Step 1: Find an Agency

-The first step to becoming a foster parent is contacting the Central Florida licensing agency: Embrace Families.
-They are contracted by DCF to license new foster parents in Orange, Seminole and Osceola counties.
+The first step to becoming a foster parent is contacting the Central Florida licensing agency: Family Partnerships of Central Florida.
+They are contracted by DCF to license new foster parents in Brevard, Orange, Seminole and Osceola counties.
 Fill out some basic information here or call 1-866-90CHILD to speak to a recruiter.

 Before taking the in-person training (step 2), you will need to complete/submit the following: 1.
 Family Profile 2.
 Release of Information 3.
 Central Abuse Hotline Form 4.
 DCF Privacy Policy 5.
 Copy of Drivers License and 6.
 Copy of Social Security Card.

-For more information, go to Embrace Families foster care page
+For more information, go to Family Partnerships of Central Florida’s foster care page.

 Step 2: in-person training